Ybalrid/gl_framework/README.md

    - libsndfile *audio file loading*
  - **Scripting Engine:**
    - ChaiScript (as submodule) *simple to integrate scripting engine*

+The resulting combinaison of these components makes up for a *framework* that can serve as the basis for a cross platform application.
+This framework is know to work fine on Windows, Linux and MacOs as long as you have access to the required libraries, and a C++17 complient compiler and standard library.

+All of the non header-only libraries that you would be expected to dynamically link against, with the exception of FreeImage are currently part of the Steam Runtime for Linux, making for an easy distribution-version agnostic way of distributing applications using it.

 ## Licencing situation